 Convenient small size

 Less effective whipping denser ingredients

-This cute little 1/2-pint whipper takes less storage space than larger models, but it still produces plenty of whipped cream for family desserts.
-If you’re serving more people, just refill, recharge, and keep dispensing.
+This cute little 0.5-pint whipper takes less storage space than larger models, but it still produces plenty of whipped cream for chilled family desserts.
+If you’re serving a lot of guests, just refill, recharge, and keep dispensing.
 It's made from aluminum and includes three different plastic decorating tips to make your desserts look pretty.
-Since aluminum is lightweight and this is just a 1/2-pint dispenser, it’s easier to hold than heavier whippers.
+Since aluminum is lightweight, and this is just a 0.5-pint dispenser, it’s easier to hold than heavier whippers.

 In tests, plain whipped cream came out feather-light and extra aerated.
 However, the ZOEMO dispenser struggled to whip denser chocolate whipped cream.
-Since no more than one nitrous oxide charger should be used with this canister size, our tester found it's best to stick with regular creams flavored with extracts and smooth juices.
+Only one nitrous oxide charger should be used with this canister size, and our tester found it's best to stick with regular creams flavored with extracts and smooth juices.

-During the testing process, our reviewer found that the dispenser was easy to take apart and clean by hand.
-This should be hand washed with warm soapy water.
+During testing, our reviewer found that the dispenser was easy to disassemble and wash by hand with warm, soapy water.

 Seven different tips and injector options

 Bring your whipped cream flourishes to a new level with this commercial-grade whipper that includes seven different tip styles.
 This is made from food-grade stainless steel that won’t stain or react with acidic foods, so your lime mousse can be refrigerated in the whipper without worries about oxidation or off-flavors.
 While testing, we also noticed that this dispenser whipped regular whipped cream and a denser chocolate whipped cream with ease.

 The Otis dispenser includes six interchangeable colored silicone bands for a secure grip.
 If you’ve got more than one whipper, you can use the bands to color-code the containers to know which one has the chocolate mousse, lemon mousse, or sweetened whipped cream.